NYIT-chiang/MENG602438/index.md

 Use above print bottom to save your exam sheet to pdf, and upload with your solution to **Midterm2 Submission Box** in class's blackboard.
 Scan your handwriting solution to picture or type the solution into Word (.doc).
 Please submit them before 11:45pm April 30th 2020.

 ### Notice
-If the the values and euqations don't match to your problem sheet, **no credit** will be given for this exam. <br>
+-If the the values and euqations don't match to your problem sheet, **no credit** will be given for this exam. <br>
-This is an **openbook exam**, any tool, program, or online resource is allowed for the problems.
+-This is an **openbook exam**, any tool, program, or online resource is allowed for the problems.
 However, as a mechanical engineer, you should solve these problems by yourself. <br>

 _For Grader_<br>
 <input type="text" id="pw1" placeholder="access code">